flutter/website/flutter-for-ios.md

 {% endprettify %}

 Here, `dataLoader()` is the `Isolate` that runs in its own separate execution thread.
-In the isolate you can perform more CPU intensive processing (for example parsing a big JSON), or perform computationally intensive math, such as encryption or signal processing.
+In the isolate you can perform more CPU intensive processing (parsing a big JSON, for example), or perform computationally intensive math, such as encryption or signal processing.

 You can run the full example below: